This post contains affiliate links if you purchase through those links I earn a small commission.

 Spruce Tips Gravlax Recipe

-Homemade Gravlax or Lox is one of my FAVORITE things to make when the salmon season gets underway here in Alaska.
-I use my favorite recipe year after year, it’s a good one made with vodka, lemons, and dill, and it’s ALWAYS fabulous.
-This year I got into foraging and decided to try something a little more “out there” for most of you (and let’s be honest me too!), Spruce Tips Gravlax, or Lox as it’s commonly called.
+I always use my favorite recipe year after year, it’s a good one made with vodka, lemons, and dill, and it’s ALWAYS fabulous.
+This year with all my foraging I decided to try something a little more Alaskan.

 It’s SALMON SEASON